CBIIT/HiTIPS/docs/instructions.rst

    :alt: Display Checkbox
    :align: center

-- Now check the “Display” checkbox to see all the wells containing images with their corresponding fields (FOV), Z planes and time points (Time)
+- Now check the “Display” checkbox to see all the wells containing images with their corresponding fields (FOV), Z planes and time points (Time).

   -- The color of wells containing image data on the well-plate layout will change to green now.

   -- To view other images you can click on the well, field, z-plane or timepoint of interest.

   -- This should also load the first image of the dataset into the display window.

 .. image:: images/image_selection.png